moltenform/labs_coordinate_music/wavcut/README.md

 Output will be saved to the current directory.

+New feature: split a wav file based on Audacity's "label track".
+File->Export Labels in Audacity, and then run wavcut input.wav labels.txt.

 Supports input wav files that are larger than 4 gigabytes, as saved by Audacity.